wavefrontHQ/docs/pages/doc/opentelemetry_tracing.md

 ### Send Data Using the Wavefront Proxy - (Recommended)

 Send data from your application to the Wavefront Proxy.
-This is the recommended and most simplified approach to get your data into Wavefront.
+This is the recommended and most simplified approach to get your data into Tanzu Observability.

 Here's how it works:
 ![Shows how the data flows from your application to Tanzu Observability](images/opentelemetry_proxy_tracing.png)